omundy/learn-javascript/topics/variables/variables.md

 " An example string with dumb quotes 😀 "
 ```

 VS Code uses a Javascript Linter to check for these errors.
-You can also use websites like [jshint.com](https://jshint.com) or [jslint.com](https://www.jslint.com/) to save hours of frustration.
+You can also use websites like <a href="https://jshint.com" target="_blank">jshint.com</a> or <a href="https://www.jslint.com/" target="_blank">jslint.com</a> to save hours of frustration.